People wonder why we hit the stopwatch and lift barbells and run and do those stupid burpees. (And they are stupid, even if they are effective.)

 Maybe some people are scared of facing that life inside.
 Maybe that’s why they don’t do what we do.

-Maybe they’re worried that they don’t have what it takes, or maybe they are worried that they do – and that their rage revealed in plain day and unleashed cannot ever be contained again.
+Maybe they’re worried that they don’t have what it takes, or maybe they are worried that they do – and that their rage revealed in plain daylight and unleashed cannot ever be contained again.
 Maybe they think their newly awakened rage will run amuck, smashing everything and everyone in their lives until nothing is left but pieces and pieces and pieces and tears.
 So many tears.

 I can understand that.